liangruibupt/aws-ecs-workshop-gcr/ECS-ELB-APIGW.md

 API GW - NLB - ALB - ECS (both for dynamic or static port)

+The ECS cluster can be private while NLB + ALB are interal-facing, private link as integration

 ## Demo
 ### Create Docker images
 1. blog.py